omltcat/turbulent-flow/INSTALL.md

 ```powershell
 conda activate eddy
 ```
-You should now see `(eddy)` at the beginning of the command line.
+You should now see `(eddy)` at the beginning of the command line if it is successfully activated.

+> Note: VS Code will try to automatically activate the "eddy" environment when you open the project folder in the future.
+However, sometimes it fails to do so.
+You can always manually activate it with the command above.

 ### VS Code Python Extension
 On the Extensions tab on the left, search for "Python" and install the one by Microsoft.

-Now, open any python file in the project folder.
-You should see a menu at the top of the file asking you to select a python interpreter.
+Now, open any Python file in the project folder.
+You should see a menu at the top of the file asking you to select a Python interpreter.
 Select the one with "eddy" in its name.
 You can also do this from the bottom right corner of the VS Code window.

+> Note: Selecting Python interpreter here and activating conda environment in the terminal are two independent actions.
+You should make sure both are set correctly.
+> ***Hopefully***, they will both be set automatically from now on.
+But please double-check each time you reopen VS Code.

 ### Installing Dependencies
 Currently, this program only requires `numpy`, `matplotlib` and `tqdm` to use.